-Our board members and staff are dedicated to the growth of the arts in both the community and younger generations.
+Our board members and staff are dedicated to the growth of the arts in the community and our youth.
 We believe in the power of the arts and that art is your power.

 Dillon has been directing plays for as long as she can remember.
 As a kid, she recruited her siblings to act in living room productions.
 Growing up in Ojai, California, a community of artists, Dillon found a wealth of mentors to support her performing arts passion.
 In addition to styles and methods, her early teachers instilled in her a work ethic that continues to serve her today.